logikum/business-objects-doc/contents/data-access/read-only.md

 * __callback__
   _For asynchronous objects:_ A function with callback(err, result) signature, where `err` is the eventual error and `result` is an optional return object of the retrieval.
+  The properties of the return object hold the values of the properties of the instance.
 * __returns__
   _For synchronous objects:_ An optional object that holds the result of the retrieval.